luca-castellazzi/API_project_2017-2018/README.md

 # API Project, A.Y.
 2017-2018

 ## Overview
-This is the project of the "Algoritmi e Principi dell'Informatica" course @ Politecnico di Milano, A.Y.
+This is the project for the "Algoritmi e Principi dell'Informatica" course @ Politecnico di Milano, A.Y.
 2017-2018.

 The goal of the project is the implementation of a Non-Deterministic Turing Machine Simulator using the C programming language.